kingdon-ci/fleet-infra/README.md

 continued or reliable service, and may be turned off sometimes, periodically, on an unscheduled basis, or have irregular service.
 Be ye here fore- warned!

-These "production" instances may deleted, could go away forever at any time!
+These "production" instances may be deleted, could go away forever at any time!
 Depend on these systems at your own risk, (what are you even still doing here.)